-San Francisco Travel: Experiencing the historic City by the Bay
+San Francisco Travel: Experiencing the Historic City by the Bay

 Jack Kerouac probably didn’t have too many flight and luggage problems.